Love Nwantiti: Music videos

-A performance video for the acoustic version was also released in 2020 and has since garnered 200 million views on YouTube.
+A performance video for the acoustic version was also released in 2020 and has since garnered 220 million views on YouTube.

 Impact

-CKay's Spotify followers increased to over 31 million following the rising popularity of the song, it also has been subject to five remixes.
-Various covers performed around the world with different instruments and sung in a variety of languages most notably Hindi, French and Spanish have also been uploaded on social media platform attracting their own popularity, the song trended across Tiktok and in the middle east and Asia, it also soundtracked over three million Tiktok videos and was subject to many local variants.
+CKay's Spotify monthly listeners increased to over 34 million following the rising popularity of the song, it also has been subject to five remixes.
+Various covers performed around the world with different instruments and sung in a variety of languages most notably Hindi, French and Spanish have also been uploaded on social media platform attracting their own popularity, the song trended across TikTok and in the middle east and Asia, it also soundtracked over three million TikTok videos and was subject to many local variants.

 The song is a sleeper hit.
 It first appeared on his 2019 extended play; however, it took two years from that appearance for the song to actually gain mass popularity from TikTok and other platforms.

 Dance routine

-A dance routine for the song was created by Tiktoker Tracy Joseph which has been used in several videos by people participating in the #Lovenwantitichallenge.
+A dance routine for the song was created by TikToker Tracy Joseph, which has been used in several videos by people participating in the #Lovenwantitichallenge.

 As of December 2021, "Love Nwantiti" is the most certified Afrobeats song.
 It also became the second song by a Nigerian artist to debut on the Billboard Hot 100 and the Billboard Global 200 after "Essence”.